centreon/centreon-documentation/en/alerts-notifications/resources-status.md

 The host panel contains the following elements:

-- **Details** tab: Detailed information about the host's current status,
+- **Details** tab: Detailed information about the host's current status.
+You can drag and drop tiles to rearrange them.
-- **Services** tab: A listing of its attached services and their current status (as well as their graphs if the corresponding mode is selected),
+- **Services** tab: A listing of its attached services and their current status (as well as their graphs if the corresponding mode is selected)
-- **Timeline** tab: The timeline of events that occurred for this host,
+- **Timeline** tab: The timeline of events that occurred for this host
+- **Graph** tab: graphs for the services for this host
 -   Shortcuts to the configuration, logs and report for this host.

 ![image](../assets/alerts/resources-status/resources-status-panel-host.gif)